Georgia Whistleblower Lawyers

 Are You Thinking About Filing a Qui Tam Whistleblower Tort?

 At Butler Prather LLP, we have the necessary skills and experience to successfully pursue your qui tam tort.
-Our Savannah firm has a history of taking on powerful interests and winning.
+Our law firm has a history of taking on powerful interests and winning.
 The talented litigators at Butler Prather LLP win landmark cases, and we serve clients in over 30 states.

 Our Georgia attorneys will sit down with you and go over your options.
 Call (706) 322-1990 to learn more today.